-Newcastle disease is caused by a paramyxovirus that can vary in pathogenicity from mild to highly pathogenic.
+Newcastle Disease is caused by a paramyxovirus that can vary in pathogenicity from mild to highly pathogenic.
 Spread is usually by direct physical contact with infected or diseased birds.
 The virus is present in manure and is breathed out into the air.
-Other sources of infection are contaminated equipment, carcases, water, food and clothing.
+Other sources of infection are contaminated equipment, carcasses, water, food and clothing.
 People can easily carry the virus from one shed or farm to another.
-The virus can remain alive in manure for up to 2 months and in dead carcases for up to 12 months, however it is easily killed by disinfectants, fumigants and direct sunlight.
-Newcastle disease virus does not affect humans in the same way that it does birds but it can cause conjunctivitis in humans.
+Newcastle Disease virus does not affect humans in the same way that it does birds but it can cause conjunctivitis in humans.

-There is no treatment for Newcastle disease, although treatment with antibiotics to control secondary infections may assist.
+There is no treatment for Newcastle Disease, although treatment with antibiotics to control secondary infections may assist.
+The virus can remain alive in manure for up to 2 months and in dead carcasses for up to 12 months, however it is easily killed by disinfectants, fumigants and direct sunlight.
 Prevention relies on good quarantine and biosecurity procedures and vaccination.
-Newcastle disease vaccination of commercial meat and egg layer chickens has been made compulsory in many Australian States.
-For information on compulsory Newcastle disease vaccination in your State contact your State department of primary industries or agriculture.
-Further information on the national situation in regard to Newcastle disease can be found at The Animal Health Australia website.
+Newcastle Disease vaccination of commercial meat and egg layer chickens has been made compulsory in many Australian States.
+For information on compulsory Newcastle Disease vaccination in your State contact your State department of primary industries or agriculture.
+Further information on the national situation in regard to Newcastle Disease can be found at The Animal Health Australia website.